genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 |              Index  Chart                   |
 +---------------------------------------------+
 ```
-But as the user clicks the toggle button the `Index Chart` will not be taken away and added back in.
+But as the user clicks the toggle button, the `Index Chart` will not be taken away and added back in.
-Instead it will be added as a duplicate every time the observable is set true.
-Additionally the contents
+Instead, it will be added as a duplicate every time the observable is set true.
+Additionally, the contents
 of the panel will be wiped as duplicates are added.

-To work around this you would use of FAST directives inside of custom web components inside of the layout.
+To work around this, you would use FAST directives inside custom web components inside the layout.

 ### Binding events inline in the declarative API
 The following example is invalid: